grovetools/grove-gemini/docs/03-experimental.md

 # Experimental Features

-This section covers features that are under active development.
-Their behavior and interfaces are subject to change.
+This section covers features under active development.
+Their interfaces and behavior are subject to change.

 ## Context Caching